-8.5.4 Tracking table
+9.5.4 Tracking table

 For objects with high proper motions, and this usually means solar system objects, the usual set of coordinates is not sufficient.
 The user has to provide a separate tracking table, giving the relative offsets between the AO reference object and the target in arcsec ([AO reference - science target] coordinates), as a function of universal time (UTC).
-An example of the format of this tracking table is given in Figure 8-3.
+An example of the format of this tracking table is given in Figure 9-3.
 The file containing the tracking data must be edited by hand and be available on the user's local disk.
 Checking the Tracking Table check-button (below the coordinates entries) enables the Choose File button next to it.
 You can then attach your file to the selected reference object, and the tracking table can also be seen via the View button, which is enabled as soon as the file is attached.
 Please note that the data of the tracking table are then copied into the interface, which means that you do not need to keep the original file on your disk, except of course if you want to edit your data.
 You would then have to re-attach the table to the reference object.
 If you changed your mind and do not want the tracking table anymore, just deselect the Tracking Table check-button.
+The Table 9-1 below shows the various cases of AO mode and tracking options.